Burd Haward Architects

 Gospel Oak Housing

-New housing on a small mews in Kentish Town, on a site previously occupied by three garages.
-The form and massing are carefully arranged to maximise accommodation, respond to surrounding buildings and minimise impact on neighbours.
+A new mixed-use development in a mews in Kentish Town, this new building is skillfully arranged to maximise accommodation, respond to surrounding buildings and minimise impact on neighbours.

 Elliot Square Roof Extensions